2018 United States Senate election in Michigan

 The 2018 United States Senate election in Michigan took place on November 6, 2018, in order to elect the Class 1 U.S. Senator from the State of Michigan, concurrently with a gubernatorial election, as well as other elections to the U.S. House of Representatives.
+This was one of ten Democratic-held Senate seats up for election in a state that Donald Trump won in the 2016 presidential election.

 Incumbent Democratic U.S. Senator Debbie Stabenow won reelection to a fourth term.
 On August 7, 2018, John James won the Republican nomination, defeating businessman Sandy Pensler.
 On May 5, 2018, Marcia Squier received the endorsement and nomination of the Green Party of Michigan at the state convention in Flint.

 Stabenow was re-elected by a 6.5% margin and a difference of 275,660 votes, making this the second-closest U.S. Senate election in Michigan since Stabenow was first elected in 2000.